 Even worse.
 The system of salt evaporation ponds in Sečovlje is now a natural park, featuring unique and protected habitat for many animals and plants.
 Since the visitors are several times asked to protect the environment of the park, things like this should not occur... but they do anyway.

-nevertheless it points out jewels of Slovene nature very well.
+As Nick noticed clean air in Slovenia, I have had some similar experiences - yet reversed.
+Whenever I come from Finland to Slovenia, I feel the air there is not as clean as in Finland, and ecological awareness is not that high as up North; in many ways.
+Such show featured on international Animal Planet could be a good touristical advertisement; nevertheless it points out jewels of Slovene nature very well.
 In a way, it was good the show was done from fascinating perspective of a short-term visitor, hiding away all those unpleasant details we locals can notice.
 Thus once again I keep thinking how Slovenia offers its own beauty, and I feel slightly proud - yet this beauty should be preserved and cared for even more...